 ) is used only to upload new image files directly to the WYSIWYG editor

-- Image files added in this manner will not be added to the Dashboard > Files where previously uploaded files to Stacks reside
+- Image files added via this button will not be added to the Dashboard > Files

 - Click the Insert media icon